-The Panasonic Lumix DMC-GX8 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in July 2015 and October 2013.
+The Panasonic Lumix DMC-GX8 and the Nikon D610 are two enthusiast cameras that were announced, respectively, in July 2015 and October 2013.
 The GX8 is a mirrorless interchangeable lens camera, while the D610 is a DSLR.
 The cameras are based on a Four Thirds (GX8) and a full frame (D610) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX8 vs Nikon D610

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX8 and the Nikon D610.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX8 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic GX8 and the Nikon D610 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX8 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is considerably larger (54 percent) than the Panasonic GX8.
 Moreover, the D610 is substantially heavier (75 percent) than the GX8.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.